minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-task-boxes.md

 You can put other small tasks in the big box as well, like [DVD case](http://minimuutti.com/en/activation/dvd-case/), a treat dispenser toy, [magazine roll](http://minimuutti.com/en/activation/magazine-roll/), [textile ball](http://minimuutti.com/en/activation/textile-ball/) or even these [lava lamps](http://minimuutti.com/en/activation/lava-lamps/).

-This taskbox is harder because of the lid in the big box.
+This task box is harder because of the lid in the big box.
 Your dog has to open the lid each time he wants to get something out from it.
 When sometimes the big box’s lid remains open, I simply close it so Miki needs to open it again.

 ---